Napoleonic Code: Napoleonic reforms

-The development of the Napoleonic Code was a fundamental change in the nature of the civil law legal system, making laws clearer and more accessible.
+The Napoleonic Code marked a fundamental change in the nature of the civil law legal system, making laws clearer and more accessible.
 It also superseded the former conflict between royal legislative power and, particularly in the final years before the Revolution, protests by judges representing views and privileges of the social classes to which they belonged.
 Such conflict led the Revolutionaries to take a negative view of judges making law.

 This is reflected in the Napoleonic Code provision prohibiting judges from deciding a case by way of introducing a general rule (Article 5), since the creation of general rules is an exercise of legislative and not of judicial power.
 In theory, there is thus no case law in France.
 However, the courts still had to fill in the gaps in the laws and regulations and, indeed, were prohibited from refusing to do so (Article 4).
 Moreover, both the code and legislation have required judicial interpretation.
 Thus a vast body of case law has come into existence, but without any rule of stare decisis.

 Contents of the Napoleonic Code

 The preliminary article of the code established certain important provisions regarding the rule of law.
-Laws could be applied only if they had been duly promulgated, and then only if they had been published officially (including provisions for publishing delays, given the means of communication available at the time).
-Thus, no secret laws were authorized.
+Laws could be applied only if they had been duly promulgated, and then only if they had previously been officially published (including provisions for publishing delays, given the means of communication available at the time).
+In brief, no secret laws were authorised.
 It prohibited ex post facto laws (i.e. laws that apply to events that occurred before their introduction).
-The code also prohibited judges from refusing justice on grounds of insufficiency of the law, thereby encouraging them to interpret the law.
-On the other hand, it prohibited judges from passing general judgements of a legislative value (see above).
+The code also prohibited judges from refusing to do justice on grounds of the insufficiency of the law, thereby encouraging them to interpret the law.
+On the other hand, it also prohibited judges from making general judgements of a legislative nature (see above).

-With regard to family, the code established the supremacy of the husband over his wife and children, which was the general legal situation in Europe at the time.
+With regard to family, the code established the supremacy of the husband over his wife and children, the status quo in Europe at the time.
 Women had even fewer rights than children.
 Divorce by mutual consent was abolished in 1804.

-Other French codes of Napoleon's era
+Other French Napoleonic-era codes

-Military code

-The Draft on Military Code was presented to Napoleon by the Special Commission headed by Pierre Daru in June 1805; however, as the War Against the Third Coalition progressed, the code was put aside and never implemented.
+The draft Military Code was presented to Napoleon by the special commission headed by Pierre Daru in June 1805; however, as the War of the Third Coalition progressed, the code was put aside and never implemented.

-Criminal code

-In 1791, Louis Michel le Peletier de Saint-Fargeau presented a new criminal code to the national Constituent Assembly.
-He explained that it outlawed only "true crimes", and not "phony offenses created by superstition, feudalism, the tax system, and [royal] despotism".
+In 1791, Louis Michel le Peletier de Saint-Fargeau presented a new criminal code to the National Constituent Assembly.
+He explained that it outlawed only "true crimes", and not "phony offences created by superstition, feudalism, the tax system, and [royal] despotism".
 He did not list the crimes "created by superstition".
-The new penal code did not mention blasphemy, heresy, sacrilege, witchcraft, incest or homosexuality, which led to these former offences being swiftly decriminalized.
+The new penal code did not mention blasphemy, heresy, sacrilege, witchcraft, incest, or homosexuality, which led to these former offences being swiftly decriminalised.
 In 1810, a new criminal code was issued under Napoleon.
-As with the Penal Code of 1791, it did not contain provisions for religious crimes, incest or homosexuality.
+As with the Penal Code of 1791, it did not contain provisions for religious crimes, incest, or homosexuality.